 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of bleeding problems, stomach ulcers, spinal problems, or have had surgery on your spine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, antiphospholipid syndrome, or a history of bleeding problems, stomach ulcers, spinal problems, or have had surgery on your spine.

 - This medicine can cause you to bleed and bruise more easily.
 Take precautions to avoid injury.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.
 Severe bleeding can be life-threatening.